-The origin of ‘Kimekomi Doll’, one of the manufacturing methods of Japanese doll, is said to be when Tadashige Takahashi the craftsman served for Kamigamo Shrine in Kyoto made a small doll as his pastime with a remaining willow material and some spare cloth for the costume of the Shinto priest in the late 1730s.
-Since then the doll has come a long way by going through various changes and Eikichi Yoshino, a doll artisan from Tokyo, established contemporary Kimekomi doll by bringing back and improving the doll making technique practiced in Kyoto.
-‘Mataro Doll’ originated from Kimekomi Doll has received the approval of the solo legitimate heir to Kimekomi Doll by Kamigamo Shrine and been inherited over a century since the foundation in 1919.
+The origin of ‘Kimekomi Doll’, one of the production methods of Japanese dolls, is said to be invented by Tadashige Takahashi, the craftsman served for Kamigamo Shrine of Kyoto in the late 1730s.
+Out of interest, he made some small dolls with some surplus material from willow boxes and remaining cloth from Shinto priests' costumes.
+Since then the doll has gone through various changes.
+Eikichi Yoshino, the doll artisan from Tokyo, established contemporary Kimekomi doll by bringing back production technique from Kyoto and improving it.
+‘Mataro Doll’ originated from Kimekomi Doll has received the authorization of the solo legitimate heir to Kimekomi Doll by Kamigamo Shrine and been inherited over a century since the establishment in 1919.

-Director of the Council of the Tokyo Hina dolls Wholesalers' Association
+Director of Council of the Tokyo Hina Dolls

-Took an interest in Japanese traditional art and learnt doll making technique from his father Mataro the second.
-Apprenticed himself to Hideo Shimada the Councilor of Nitten Exhibition and Shigeki Yamazaki the member of Nitten / Japan Sculptors Association to learn sculpture and sketch.
-He has heightened the perception of doll making to a comprehensive art and been creating the graceful masterpieces by integrate modern ‘Mataro taste’ into the legitimately inherited traditional technique for making Kimekomi Doll.
+He took interest in Japanese traditional art and learned doll making technique from his father Mataro the Second.
+For learning sculpture and sketch, he apprenticed himself to Hideo Shimada - the Councillor of Nitten Exhibition, and Shigeki Yamazaki - the member of Nitten Exhibition / Japan Sculptors Association.
+He has promoted doll making as a comprehensive art and been creating many graceful masterpieces by integrate modern ‘Mataro style’ into the traditional techniques of Kimekomi Doll.